walkerab/terraform-plus-github-actions/ci-cd-terraform-via-github-actions.md

 We are setting an [environment variable](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#env) on the VM, `TF_VAR_allowed_account_id`.
 This follows the [Terraform input variable naming scheme](https://www.terraform.io/docs/language/values/variables.html#environment-variables) and so will be picked up by any Terraform CLI operations and fed into our root modules' "allowed_account_id" variable.

-Note that we explicitly set this value to prevent accidentally running our code against the wrong account.
-Believe me it happens!
+We explicitly set this value to prevent accidentally running our code against the wrong account.
+Believe me it happens! 💣

 The [matrix strategy](https://docs.github.com/en/actions/learn-github-actions/workflow-syntax-for-github-actions#jobsjob_idstrategymatrix) is being used so that we create three distinct jobs from one job definition.
 These will spin up in parallel and be fed a `matrix.path` variable to differentiate them.